scipy/scipy/doc/source/tutorial/optimize.rst

 Local Optimization Solvers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Local optimization solvers are algorithms that search for a local minimum, starting from an initial point.
+Local optimizers are algorithms that search for a local minimum, starting from an initial point.
 These solvers are particularly useful when the problem is presumed to have a smooth landscape around the initial guess.